She was only three years old.

 Oeyo, the mother of Tamahime Tokugawa and whom Tamahime dearly missed in her youth, wikicommons.

-But as her tears came down, Toshitsune gave a strict order, “Don’t make my wife cry!”
+Upon seeing his playmate and bride cry, Toshitsune gave a strict order: “Don’t make my wife cry!”
 The dolls were then put on display, per her wishes.

 The Young Princess’ Passing and a New Name